BenchmarkEmail/RESTful-API-v3/Use Cases and Solutions Sandbox/Create a new Contact List.md

 # Use Case:

+Given a new List Name,
-I want to make a new list and get its list Id #
+Then I want create a new list and get its list Id #

 Variation of problem.
 I want to get the list Id # of pre-existing lists [link](https://docs.google.com/document/d/1WoV5I5hh05CBUGsNpROqHtsvX5-ENawEfR5UHFgZrJQ/edit?usp=sharing)